-Proposal Voting Options Vote Required for Approval Effect of Abstentions Board's Voting Recommendation 1. & 2.
-Election of directors "FOR" up to six nominees or "WITHHOLD" Plurality of the votes cast No Effect FOR the election of each of the Board of Directors' nominees 3.
-Advisory (non-binding) vote to approve executive compensation "FOR" or "AGAINST" or "ABSTAIN" Majority of shares represented in person or by proxy and entitled to vote No Effect FOR 4.
-Ratification of the selection of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for 2024 "ABSTAIN" Majority of shares represented in person or by proxy and entitled to vote No Effect FOR 3
+Proposal Voting Options Vote Required for Approval Effect of Abstentions Board's Voting Recommendation 1.
+Election of directors "FOR" up to four nominees or "WITHHOLD" Plurality of the votes cast No Effect FOR the election of each of the Board of Directors' nominees 2.
+Advisory (non- binding) vote to approve executive compensation "FOR" or "AGAINST" or "ABSTAIN" Majority of shares represented in person or by proxy and entitled to vote No Effect FOR 3.
+Ratification of the selection of Yount, Hyde & Barbour, P.C. as the Company's independent registered public accounting firm for 2025 "FOR" or "AGAINST" or "ABSTAIN" Majority of shares represented in person or by proxy and entitled to vote No Effect FOR